TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 .. include:: /CodeSnippets/TypoScript/Part2CssFileInclusion.rst.txt

-Section :ts:`includeCSS { ... }` instructs TYPO3 to include the CSS from the
+Section :typoscript:`includeCSS { ... }` instructs TYPO3 to include the CSS from the
 Bootstrap library from an external source.
 It also includes file :file:`website.css` from the site package extension.
 We have copied this file into the appropriate folder before.

-Section :ts:`includeJSFooter { ... }` includes four JavaScript files in total.
+Section :typoscript:`includeJSFooter { ... }` includes four JavaScript files in total.
 The first three are externally hosted files (jQuery, Popper and Bootstrap).
-Therefore, :ts:`.external = 1` forces TYPO3, not to check for their local
+Therefore, :typoscript:`.external = 1` forces TYPO3, not to check for their local
 existence.
 The fourth JavaScript file is the file we added before to the site package extension itself.